 - Where the soil is moist.

-- Where it is cold -- even bitterly cold.
+- Where it is cold—even bitterly cold.

 Many homeowners struggle with shaded areas, but as shade plants, bunchberry plants will thrive in these conditions, happily solving your problem for you.
 Wet-area plants are also in demand, and the plant fits the bill here, as well.
 Finally, finding cold-hardy plants in sufficient variety is certainly a problem that New Englanders and others who garden in cold climates can relate to, so bunchberry's ability to survive in zone 2 is sure to catch their attention.
-In fact, one could classify this ground cover as one best suited to the North and to coastal regions: It generally does not perform well where summers are very hot.
+One could classify this ground cover as one best suited to the North and coastal regions: It generally does not perform well where summers are very hot.